Skip to main content

 Using F2FS Features in Nitrux

 Since Nitrux 2.8.0, the home and /var/lib partitions will use F2FS instead of XFS.
-Also, these F2FS formatted partitions will use the following additional filesystem features (enabled by Nitrux™).
+These F2FS-formatted partitions will also use the following additional filesystem features (enabled by Nitrux™).

 • Compression using zstd with compression at level 6.
 The primary goal is reducing writes to extend the flash lifetime and, potentially, a slight increase in performance.